As entrepreneurs, we've built the following successful

 We purchased namebrand chocolate bars such as

-Hershey, Nestle, Reese's, etc., when stores had them on sale
+Hershey, Nestle, Reese's, etc., when stores had them on

 at four for a dollar.
-The candy bars cost us only 25 cents each,
+The candy bars cost

 but most people know the regular retail price is 75 cents.
-So we

 went door-to-door telling the people we were raising money